 Despite the collapse in crude oil prices that came in the latter half of 2008, the rates applicable on the short-haul movement of prairie grain by truck remained largely unchanged for the next two years.
 However, these rates moved sharply higher in the first quarter of the 2010-11 crop year, driven in large measure by a resurgence in oil prices and sustained by the continuing demand for commercial carrying capacity.
 As a result, the composite price index for short-haul trucking rose by 18.8%, to 157.0 from 132.2.
+With no changes recorded in the second quarter, the index's value remained unaltered at 157.0.
 [Table 4A-1]